RonenNess/Iguina/readme.md

 - Added method `ClearChildren()`.
 - Added `InteractableTargetedEntity` to get `TargetedEntity`, but only if its interactable.

+# 1.1.2 [WIP]

+- Added display filter to lists and dropdown.

 # License

 `Iguina` is distributed with the permissive MIT license.